o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/ui-rm-progress-log.md

 ---
-description: ' Learn about the progress log in &cloud; Resource Manager . '
+description: ' Learn about the progress log in Cloud Canvas Resource Manager . '
-title: Viewing the &cloud; Progress Log
+title: Viewing the Cloud Canvas Progress Log
 ---
 # Viewing the Cloud Canvas Progress Log {#cloud-canvas-ui-rm-progress-log}